zmichaelarman/tda-market-structure/README.md

 Can geometry predict a market crash?
 This project applies persistent homology to multi-dimensional equity return data to see if topological signatures can detect or predict market stress regimes.

-The goal here is to bridge the gap between abstract algebraic topology research and practical quantitative finance by building a rigorous, end-to-end pipeline that extracts Betti number time series from S&P 500 returns and tests their true predictive power over market drawdowns.
+The goal here is to bridge the gap between abstract algebraic topology research and practical quantitative finance by building a pipeline that extracts Betti number time series from S&P 500 returns and tests their true predictive power over market drawdowns.

 ---